Poor Wayfaring Stranger

 In this song of despair and hope, the words inspire the music.
 Behind a soulful, plaintive solo, the accompaniment starts very sparse but gradually thickens into rich and flowing harmonies with a surprise Dorian flavor at just the right moments.
 The third verse builds into a triumphant maestoso at “I’m goin’ there to see my savior.”
 But the final phrases remind us that we are not there yet, and there is a long way to go.
 Even so, the piece ends on a hopeful note.

-I was commissioned by the Intrepid Brass to arrange a version for solo trombone and brass quintet.
+I was commissioned by the Intrepid Brass to arrange a version of this for solo trombone and brass quintet.